reguv760/gatsby-storeytime/README.md

    - Used by Events + Contact pages
    - Conditional rendering for Fundraiser component based currentPage === "Contact"<br/>

+   d.
+Once Aaron completes Contact form component, make it editable from CMS

+   - Email, Phone and Address editable as "Contact Information"

 2) Phil

    a.
 Events